-- Be your dependent - Be less than age 17 as of December 31, 2022, and - Have lived with you for more than half of the year
+- Be your qualifying child - Be less than age 17 as of December 31, 2023

 If you don't have a qualifying child, you can't claim the credit.

 For divorced parents or parents who don't live together, the custodial parent claims the qualifying child.
 The noncustodial parent may claim the child if either: